jgroom33/blueplanet-vnf-designer/docs/installation.md

 There are two installation options available:

 1. **Offline Webpage**: VNF Designer can be started as offline webpage allowing to directly start working without having to install anything apart from a modern web browser
-2. **Web-Server**: installing the VNF Designer as a web service allows to make use of additional features (e.g. monitoring and online documentation)
+2. **Web-Server**: installing the VNF Designer as a web service allows to make use of additional features

 -----